Decide on a place of prominence to install the pilgrim statue of Our Lady of the Cape.

-Begin the nine day Marian Consecration for Little Souls retreat. (download free retreat guide)
+Begin the nine day Marian Consecration for Little Souls retreat. (download free retreat guide at FrGandBB.com)

-Pray the Rosary Daily. (praying with Rosary/Divine Mercy Chaplet DVD is ideal for catechetical purposes.)
+Pray the Rosary. (praying with the God’s Favored Lady DVD is ideal for catechetical purposes)

 SAINT CATHERINE LABOURE OF THE MIRACULOUS MEDAL by Fr.
 Joseph Dirvin.